YuriSizov/godot-editor-theme-explorer/README.md

 Fonts can also be explored in the Inspector as a normal resource.

-### Styleboxes
+### StyleBoxes
 ![Icons tab](images/preview-5.png)

-Styleboxes are previewed by being applied to a small `Panel`.
-A lot of them do not carry any visual style, or can have a style that matches background, so a checkered background is used once again to give a better idea of what each Stylebox does.
+StyleBoxes are previewed by being applied to a small `Panel`.
+A lot of them do not carry any visual style, or can have a style that matches background, so a checkered background is used once again to give a better idea of what each StyleBox does.

-Styleboxes can also be explored in the Inspector as a normal resource.
+StyleBoxes can also be explored in the Inspector as a normal resource.

 ### Constants
 ![Icons tab](images/preview-6.png)